craylton/craylton.github.io/blog/ad-ban.md

 ### My take on these changes

-1. Advertising platforms drain well-being.
+1. Advertising-dependent platforms drain well-being.

-    Sure, it's nice to chill with a show after a long day.
+    Television, Netflix, TikTok - anything that results in the viewer staring passively - fosters shallow thinking and often diminishes mood Sure, it's nice to chill with a show after a long day.
 But there's a strong correlation between TV consumption and lower intelligence [{source}](https://www.tandfonline.com/doi/epdf/10.1080/08838158009363973?needAccess=true).
-Passive consumption fosters shallow thinking and often diminishes mood.
 If banning ads ended these platforms, I'd call it a net positive.

 2. The attention economy degrades content quality.

     The current system incentivises content creators towards clickbait, sensationalism, and misinformation.
 Even well-meaning creators can veer into activism or conspiracy.
 Sometimes content can teach you something useful; and sometimes you'll laugh out loud at a hilarious cat video; but it can be very difficult to distinguish valuable content from useless or even harmful.

-3. Harmful industries get regulated; so could marketing.
+3. Harmful industries get regulated; and so could marketing.

     Consider how we normally treat harmful industries: when society collectively decides that something - like tobacco, hard drugs, or leaded petrol - does more harm than good, we regulate or ban it.
-Why should the marketing industry be immune to this kind of scrutiny?
+Why should the marketing industry - an industry built to manipulate attention - be immune to this kind of scrutiny?

 4. Smaller players might actually gain ground.

     Yes, small businesses rely on ads, but so do giant corporations.
-In fact big corporations lean far more on ads than smaller businesses.
-I'd expect the playing field to level somewhat, and all companies would have to focus on providing consumers with high quality products.
+In fact, big corporations lean far more on ads than smaller businesses.
+I'd actually expect the playing field to level somewhat, and all companies would have to focus on providing consumers with high quality products.

 I admit: some advertising does genuine good - raising awareness of life-improving products, public-service campaigns, etc. But separating 'good' ads from 'bad' at scale is practically impossible.
-Dialing back advert reliance would slow growth, forcing us to relearn living with less.
+Plus, dialing back advert reliance would slow economic growth, forcing us to relearn living with less.

 Perhaps an outright ban isn't the answer.
 A smarter path might be strict regulation, high taxes, or limits so ads become the exception rather than the norm.
 But the bottom line remains: fewer ads mean a happier, healthier population - less clutter, less stress, fewer distractions.
 The economy might grumble - capitalism be damned - but I think most of us would breathe easier.